tthorntone/AdNauseam-Wiki/Block-mode:-medium-mode.md

 ##### Tips

 If ever you stumble onto a broken site, and if for whatever reason you do not wish to spend time to un-break this particular site, you can easily point-and-click to toggle dynamic filtering off for that site with only one click: it's just a matter of locally _noop_'ing the _3rd-party scripts_ cell (also the _3rd-party frames_ cell if needed).
-This will cause the site to be filtered through static filtering only (i.e. _EasyList_, _EasyPrivacy_, etc.)
+This will cause the specific site to be filtered through static filtering only (i.e. _EasyList_, _EasyPrivacy_, etc.)